miielab/miienlp/examples/weat_example.md

 Since we calculate the cosin-similarity betweens male/female words and apperance-related words, the results here mean that appearance words are more associated with female than male.
 The range for association is from 0 to 1.
 0 means that are not related.

+If you would like to convert json file to a csv file, please refer to [this instruction](https://www.geeksforgeeks.org/convert-json-to-csv-in-python/).